jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	return result;
 }

-// Get the items associated with a table path and offset async function getTableItems(path, offset)
+// Get the tablepath data - the lines and the frontmatter configuration (if there) async function getTableFileContent(path)
 {
 	// If the path is a file, the items are the lines in the file if (!path.startsWith(HEADING_FTABLE))